Instant resurrection: just keep the body double out of focus!

 - Not to mention that even months after his death, countless never-before-heard songs by Tupac were surfacing.
 Some say all he did was write songs while spending 23 hours a day behind bars.

-- Both Tupac Shakur and his contemporary and nemesis The Notorious B.I.G. have had numerous posthumous albums released, the vast majority featuring unreleased songs written while they were alive, utilising more modern beats, and featuring more modern artists, many of whom they probably wouldn't have worked with were they still alive.
+- Both Tupac Shakur and his contemporary and nemesis The Notorious B.I.G. have had numerous posthumous albums released, the vast majority featuring unreleased songs written while they were alive, utilizing more modern beats, and featuring more modern artists, many of whom they probably wouldn't have worked with were they still alive.

 - In a particularly odd example Tupac's song "Ghetto Gospel" was reworked to "feature" Elton John... in a sample from his song "Indian Sunset".